jphp-group/jphp/README.md

 ### How build and run?

 Use build.xml for ANT project and install ivy for ANT.
-Resolve all dependencies and run ru.regenix.jphp.Main class.

     ant init-ivy
     ant resolve
     ant jar

 Then you can find the builded jar file in your `build/jar/` directory.
+There are a few files: `jphp.jar`, `jphp.bat` and `jphp`.
+Add the `build/jar` directory to your PATH env variable and try JPHP, use `jphp` command:

+    jphp -f <path/to/file.php>

 ### Using with Maven